 How to Register Your Child for Schooling in Canada:

-There are many settlement agencies that can help you to register your children in school.
+Settlement agencies can help you to register your children in school.
 And you can read more about free services in Canada to help newcomers settle.

 You’ll need these documents to register your child in a school in Canada: